-Finding Recommendation(s) Previous Management Response Management Response as of September 21, 2013 Anticipated Completion Date 2.
+Finding Recommendation(s) Previous Management Response Management Response as of March 21, 2014 Anticipated Completion Date 2.
 Effectiveness of project governance should continue to be improved.
 Governance processes were under development during the audit.
 As project governance is critical to support the management of limited resources, the Department should continue on the path to further develop, strengthen, and formalize its governance structure and activities.
 This includes creating governance committee charters and policies to implement governance activities and empowering a strategy or steering committee to ensure adequate control over project decisions, directions, and performance to ensure project activities support the Department's strategic plan.
 Response as of January 30, 2012 See response to Finding 1.
 Response as of March 21, 2013 See response to Finding 1.
-Estimated Completion Date: 12/31/13 See response to Finding 1.
+Estimated Completion Date: 12/31/13 Response as of September 21, 2013 See response to Finding 1.
+Estimated Completion Date: Unknown See response to Finding 1.
 Unknown 3.
 The Department is not following a formal documented project management methodology.
 Important planning steps and related deliverables of selected ongoing projects were not evidenced.
 The Department should develop a formal project management methodology for managing projects.
 A one-size-fits-all methodology is not likely to work given the different types of projects and management styles involved.
 The methodology would likely include templates that can guide project teams in obtaining an appropriate level of documentation, while streamlining preparation time and effort involved.
 Response as of January 30, 2012 See response to Finding 1.
 Response as of March 21, 2013 See response to Finding 1.
-Estimated Completion Date: 12/31/13 See response to Finding 1.
+Estimated Completion Date: 12/31/13 Response as of September 21, 2013 See response to Finding 1.
+Estimated Completion Date: Unknown See response to Finding 1.
 Unknown